 This was but one famous excerpt from an inarguably famous speech.
 Yet, as resolute as that speech may have been, it was, nonetheless, just a speech.
 As Thomas Jefferson once stated, "Speeches that are measured by the hour will die with the hour."

 Here are the facts.
-Three short months ago, America did not choose to make a "slight change."
-It chose to make an unprecedented one.
 Every child in America does not, in fact, have a decent shot at life.
 1 in 5 of them lives in poverty.
 U.S. children have lived this way for decades.
 Clearly, doors of opportunity do not remain open for all.
 Black and Latino poverty rates are 18 percent higher than whites, while their graduation rates are 18 percent lower.
-Black unemployment is double that of Whites.
-Women still earn only 80 cents for every dollar men earn.
+Black unemployment is double that of whites.
+Women still earn roughly 80 cents for every dollar men earn.
 Women represent 51 percent of the population and 19 percent of Congress.

 As we live and breathe today, America has made one thing abundantly clear, not only to itself, but also to the those beyond our borders: we may know that we "can do better," but we consistently choose not to execute on such knowledge.